Skip to content

 GraphQL Analytics

-Last reviewed: over 2 years ago
+Last reviewed: almost 3 years ago

 Use the GraphQL Analytics API to review data for Magic Firewall network traffic related to rules matching your traffic.
 This contains both rules you configured in the Magic Firewall dashboard, and the rules managed by Cloudflare as a part of Magic Firewall Managed rules and Magic Firewall IDS features.